 We've never met a town with their own beer that we didn't like.
 Icy Strait Point produces their own beer, called Cannery Red, which is an amber brew.
 It's available at all the Icy Strait Point restaurants.

-Another cool thing is that guests are able to hop from a restaurants to another location with an open container of beer at Icy Strait Point.
+Another cool thing is that guests are able to hop from a restaurant to another location with an open container of beer at Icy Strait Point.
 Just like in Las Vegas!
 So if you want to get a beer at The Cookhouse but walk over to the waterfront and put your toes in the sand on the beach, with your cup of Cannery Red beer, you can.

 There's also a brewery in Hoonah, called Icy Strait Brewing.
-Though it's not owned by Icy Strait Point, their reviews are positive and indicate their beer is top notch.
+Though it's not owned by Icy Strait Point, their reviews are positive and indicate their beer is top-notch.
 And it's walking distance from the port, on Front Street.